bymattlee/bymattlee-11ty-starter/README.md

 ```

 ## General Features
 * Data is coming from the Sanity Cloud API.
-This pairs perfectly with the [ByMattLee Sanity Starter CMS](https://github.com/bymattlee/bymattlee-sanity-starter-cms)
+This pairs perfectly with the [ByMattLee Sanity Studio Starter](https://github.com/bymattlee/bymattlee-sanity-studio-starter)
 * Spins up a local development environment through Browsersync
 * Browser reload when NJK, JS, image, SVG or asset files are updated
 * Styles are injected when SCSS files are updated